Mission and Goals

-The CPE goal of the UIC College of Pharmacy Office of Continuing Education and Meeting Services (OCEMS) is to provide the highest quality Continuing Pharmacy Education (CPE) activities to pharmacists and pharmacy technicians to maintain and enhance competency, and/or improve patient outcomes using the expertise and excellence of our faculty.
+The mission of the University of Illinois (UIC) College of Pharmacy Office of Continuing Education and Meeting Services (OCEMS) is to provide the highest quality evidence-based Continuing Pharmacy Education (CPE) activities to pharmacists and pharmacy technicians.
+These activities are designed to advance their knowledge, competency, and skill set in order to provide optimal patient care.

 The University of Illinois at Chicago College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.